If you are planning on applying to Wesley College, the fee for the application costs $25.

 Wesley College is a moderately difficult school to get into.
 Wesley College evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are moderately difficult to get into, like Wesley College, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are they consider most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you shine.
+Each college has a different way of determining which factors are are most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.
 What does Wesley College consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 To apply, all applicants to Wesley College must submit the following items.
 Double check with Wesley College's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|